hms-networks/flexy-osisoft-connector/README.md

 If you wish to manually edit your ConnectorConfig.json file or you have a saved ConnectorConfig.json file from another Flexy you can load your ConnectorConfig.json file on the flexy in the /usr/ directory via FTP.

 ### Flexy Clock Settings
 The Flexy's clock must be set to Coordinated Universal Time (UTC) in order to post accurate timestamps to OSIsoft.
 This can be done manually on the Flexy's websever under Setup->System->Main->General->Date & Time or NTP can be used if there is an internet connection availible.
 NTP is setup in Setup->System->Main->Net services->NTP (time).

-#### NTP
 If using NTP time make sure the GMT Offset is set to zero hours

 ### Installation